 It's commonly called the "feel good" neurotransmitter but that belittles its real role in the body and brain.

-Serotonin is a master messenger and regulator across all brain aspects that affect...behavior.
+Serotonin is a master messenger and regulator across all brain aspects that affect... human behavior.

 Yes, that's a broad category but that speaks to just how widespread serotonin function is.

 Serotonin has been implicated in practically every type of behavior, such as appetitive, emotional, motor, cognitive and autonomic.